 - Do not rely on this chart alone.
+This is a summary.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
-You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.upmchealthplan.com/FEHB.
-On this page we summarize specific expenses we cover; for more detail, look inside.
-If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - In 2020 for each month you are eligible for the Health Savings Account (HSA), we will deposit \$75 per month for Self Only enrollment or \$150 per month for Self Plus One or Self and Family enrollment to your HSA.
+Before making a final decision, please read this FEHB brochure.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.upmchealthplan.com/FEHB.
+If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - In 2021 for each month you are eligible for the Health Savings Account (HSA), we will deposit \$75 per month for Self Only enrollment or \$150 per month for Self Plus One or Self and Family enrollment to your HSA.
 For the HSA, you must use your HSA or pay out of pocket to satisfy your calendar year deductible of \$2,000 for Self Only and \$4,000 for Self Plus One or Self and Family.
 Once you satisfy your calendar year deductible, Traditional medical coverage begins. - For the Health Reimbursement Arrangement (HRA), your health charges are applied to your annual HRA Fund of \$900 for Self Only and \$1,800 for Self Plus One or Self and Family.
 Once your HRA is exhausted, you must satisfy your calendar year deductible.
-Once your calendar year deductible is satisfied, Traditional medical coverage begins. - Below, an asterisk (\) means the item is subject to the calendar year deductible.
+Once your calendar year deductible is satisfied, Traditional medical coverage begins. - Below, an asterisk () means the item is subject to the calendar year deductible.
 And, after we pay, you generally pay any difference between our allowance and the billed amount if you use an out-of-network physician or other health care professional.

 HDHP Benefits You pay Page

-In-network medical and dental preventive care Nothing 88
+In-network medical and dental preventive care Nothing 82

-Medical services provided by physicians: In-Network: 15% 93
+Medical services provided by physicians: In-Network: 15% 87

 Out-of-Network: 40%

-Diagnostic and treatment services provided in the In-Network: 15% 93
+Diagnostic and treatment services provided in the In-Network: 15% 87

 office: Out-of-Network: 40%

 Services provided by a hospital:

-• Inpatient In-Network: 15% 113
+• Inpatient In-Network: 15% 107

 Out-of-Network: 40%

-Outpatient In-Network: 15% 114
+• Outpatient In-Network: 15% 108

 Out-of-Network: 40%

 Emergency benefits:

-• In-area In-Network: 15% 117
+• In-area In-Network: 15% 111

 Out-of-Network: 15%

-Out-of-area In-Network: 15% 117
+• Out-of-area In-Network: 15% 111

 Out-of-Network: 15%

-Mental health and substance use disorder treatment: In-Network: 15% 118
+Mental health and substance use disorder treatment: In-Network: 15% 112

 Out-of-Network: 40%